 FCRA Rules for Consumer Reporting Agencies

-Provide you with a copy of your credit file at your request.
-You'll have to provide personal identifying information so the credit bureau can confirm that you're the person requesting your credit report.
+You'll have to provide personal, identifying information so the credit bureau can confirm that you're the person requesting your credit report.
 There are certain times that the credit bureaus have to provide you a free copy of your credit report:

 - Once annually through the centralized website annualcreditreport.com.